trojrobert/trojrobert.github.io/_posts/2020-06-03-from-competition-to-production-deploying-machine-learning-model-using-ugandan-air-quality-forecast-challenge-on-azure.md

 * Create an environment and train a model
 * Build and train a model
 * Register the model

 To perform the above steps, you need to understand the following Azure terms used in Machine learning

-**[Azure ML Workspace]( https://docs.microsoft.com/en-us/azure/machine-learning/studio/what-is-ml-studio)** is a dedicated platform for data scientist to managing data science workflow, it coordinates all resources and steps in building, testing and deploying a machine learning model.
+**[Azure ML Workspace]( https://docs.microsoft.com/en-us/azure/machine-learning/studio/what-is-ml-studio)** is a dedicated platform for data scientists to manage data science workflow.
+It coordinates all resources and steps in building, testing and deploying a machine learning model.

 **[Compute target](https://docs.microsoft.com/en-us/azure/machine-learning/concept-compute-target)** – is a computing resource used for training machine learning models, it helps in creating environments for training your model.
 It could be your local machine or a cloud-based resource.